Working With Any Dataset

 Hints/Recommendations:

-• If there is a large number of disparate values then a range facet may be useful, if there are only a few values, then a regular facet may suffice.
+• If there is a large number of disparate values then a range facet may be useful, if there are only a few values, then a REGULAR facet may suffice.

 • Derived fields and ranges can also be another option for a range facet, with the dataset being used to generate static ranges and then stored in the Solr field.